Tinkerforge/doc/en/source/Kits/CameraSlider/Construction.rst

 Bearing Assemblies
 ^^^^^^^^^^^^^^^^^^

-The construction starts with attaching twelve bearing to four 60mm MakerBeams.
+The construction starts with attaching twelve bearings to four 60mm MakerBeams.
 These bearings will roll on top and on the sides of the frame:

 * Insert two 12mm bolts into a 60mm MakerBeam and fasten each one with a